OFF THE RECORD - Seton Hall Law

 Obtain an Outstanding Law School Letter of Recommendation

-Now that you have written a superb personal statement, I want to focus on another aspect of your law school application – Letters of Recommendation (LOR) are another way that an otherwise average application may rise above the pack.
+Now that you have written a superb personal statement, let’s focus on another aspect of your law school application – Letters of Recommendation (LORs).
+A strong LOR can be the factor that turns a solid application into a standout one.

-It is also important to note that your relationship to the recommender matters more than the title that the recommender carries.
+It is also important to note that your relationship with the recommender matters more than the title that the recommender carries.
 So, make sure that your choice of recommenders ‘makes sense’.

 So, for example, if your personal statement discusses a professor who has been highly influential to you, ideally you would also have a law school letter of recommendation from that professor.
-And, in terms of addressing weaknesses, if your record illustrates academic struggles or nonacademic infractions, ideally we would see an LOR from someone who can address your persistence to improve or the corrective actions you have taken.
-These letters will add much more value to your file than a generic letter from a Senator, Congressman/woman or prominent business leader.
+And, in terms of addressing weaknesses, if your record reflects academic challenges or non-academic infractions, it’s helpful to include a letter from someone who can speak to your growth, persistence, and the steps you’ve taken to address those issues.
+These letters will add much more value to your file than a generic letter from a Senator, Congressperson, or prominent business leader.

-Other types of letters can be effective as well.
-In particular, letters from individuals you have worked with in volunteer pursuits and through social justice projects are often helpful.
+While academic and professional letters are the most persuasive (in that order), other types of letters can also be impactful.
+Letters from individuals with whom you worked in volunteer pursuits and through social justice projects can be helpful alternatives.
 Even if these letters are peer (rather than supervisory) – they can be quite effective in further detailing positive personal qualities and characteristics.
-I have even seen letters from high school teachers and coaches that can be effective if the applicant has kept in contact through the years and if the applicant has remained community-minded.
+Only in rare circumstances should you approach individuals from before college for letters of recommendation.

 Here are a few helpful hints to keep in mind:

-• Give your letter writers sufficient time and information to provide you with the best possible recommendation.
-Set an appointment to meet with your letter writer and update him/her about what you’ve been doing since you last were in contact.
-This also gives you the opportunity to subtly remind the recommender of how terrific you are!
-The difference between a good and great letter is one that contains specific and concrete examples that back up an adjective or accolade.
-In person meetings are the best for this kind of thing, but the phone works also and an email updating the recommender on your recent activities is a final option.
+• Time Management is key.
+Give your letter writers sufficient time and information to provide you with the best possible recommendation.
+Set an appointment to meet with your recommender and update them about what you’ve been doing since you last were in contact.
+The difference between a good and a great letter is one that contains specific and concrete examples that back up an adjective or accolade.
+In-person meetings are the best for this kind of thing, but the phone works also, or as a last resort, you can send an email summarizing your recent activities.

 • Follow up with your recommender(s) with a thank you note.
 You will know that the letter has been added to your CAS file by monitoring your LSAC account.
-Consider your thank you note to be one of many ways to maintain contact with individuals who are part of the professional network that you are building.
+Consider the thank you note to be one of many ways to maintain contact with individuals who are part of the professional network that you are building!

 Topics: Advice and Tips, Admissions